 The best stories for MBA application essays are those in which you actually surpassed expectations.
 For the purposes of your outline, the Results are the impact of your actions and/or the final resolution of the complication you set up at the beginning of the story.

 Evidence of Results is almost as important as is Action when you’re trying to choose one story over another for an MBA application – a positive outcome and happy ending will make the story that much more powerful.

 Specific details count here, as we will see in Stephanie’s case.
-Stephanie quantifies her Results, which is a very good idea, because this specificity makes the impact of her efforts vivid for the reader:
+Stephanie quantifies her Results, which is a very good idea because this specificity makes the impact of her efforts vivid for the reader:

-Convinced 10 restaurants, 3 wineries, 20 businesses to donate, directly helping to raise $15,000 for organization, ensuring the event’s success.
+Convinced 10 restaurants, 3 wineries, 20 businesses to donate, directly helping to raise $15,000 for the organization, ensuring the event’s success.

 Your STAR Story